haxtheweb/unbundled-webcomponents/README.md

 - webpack / rollup by themselves will make smaller asset bundles and your shipping 1 stand alone app as opposed to several sites across a CDN

 ## Tools in here
-This has a configuration of polymer.json, a format used by the polymer CLI in order to create 3 builds of your assets.
+This has a configuration of polymer.json, a format used by the polymer CLI in order to create 2 builds of your assets.
 - es6+ - This is labeled es6 but is running es8 capable build which all Evergreen browsers support.
-- es6-amd - a few rare versions of Safari and many older versions of Firefox could handle ES6 spec but NOT `import`
 - es5-amd - compiled to work on IE11, older versions of Edge, Firefox and Safari

 ### Polymer?
 We don't want no stinkin..